Why Higher Ed Institutions will Double Down on ‘Campus Hubs’ in 2021

 The evolution of campus safety from COVID-19 has seen the integration of smart solutions, such as parcel lockers, which are helping to facilitate an even broader, campus-wide application.
 Christopher O’Brien, Executive VP, Parcel Pending of Quadient, predicts parcel lockers will provide the solution for distributing all kinds of things on campus, giving users the ability to avoid lines and face-to-face contact.
 A Campus Hub, is an exchange point for different items, outside of mail and packages.

 A Campus Hub is a way to connect university services together through a single platform, to create a scalable, seamless distribution network via the parcel locker solution.

 The new age of on-campus services

 “Think of each department as its own separate company.”
 O’Brien said, “They can aggregate funds from separate departments to pay for the services.
-It doesn’t always have to be the mail and package center, or the housing department, or the auxiliary services department funding parcel lockers.
+It doesn’t always have to be the post room, or the student hall service centre, or the auxiliary services department funding parcel lockers.
 You can tap into other parts of campus and use some of their budgets.
 No single entity has to support the entire solution.
 Departments can house lockers wherever they need an asset exchange, and the locker can easily connect to an existing asset tracking software where all students and staff are already registered.
 There is no need to create a new process for communication.
 Instead, there is one simple process for drop-off and pick-up of items or mail and packages for all departments on campus.
 Additionally, funds can be pooled from various departments so that the investment cost for the system is reduced.”